 Not everyone's skin reacts the same way to a razor blade.
 If you're going all-in, go with the grain first.
 This method will introduce your skin to the razor blade so you can see how it'll react when the hair it's been growing for oh-so-long goes away.
 After a few shaves, you can switch to going against the grain if you're comfortable doing so.

 Always start with a clean lower region.
-Crop Cleanser is perfect for before-shave wipe-downs as well as after-shave showers.
-It's ingredients help calm the skin and make sure your sensitive parts don't endure unnecessary irritation or itching after you've removed the hair.
+Crop Cleanser® body wash is perfect for before-shave wipe-downs as well as after-shave showers.
+Its ingredients help calm the skin and make sure your sensitive parts don't endure unnecessary irritation or itching after removing the hair.

-Trimming and shaving are just the beginnings of a proper manscaping regimen.
-After you've gotten the hair off, you'll want to shower to ensure all the leftover follicles fall into the drain.
-This is also an important time for removing the dirt and grime that may have collected onto your skin as the hours have passed.
-You'd be surprised about how much bacteria lives on your balls, and if you don't take care of them, they can really shoot you in the nuts.
+Trimming and shaving are just the beginnings of a proper grooming regimen.
+After you've gotten the hair off, you'll want to shower to ensure all the leftover follicles fall into the drain; this is also an important time for removing the dirt and grime that may have collected.
+You'd be surprised about how much bacteria lives on your balls, and if you don't take care of them, they can shoot you in the nuts.

-One more thing—don't forget to spritz on some Crop Reviver.
+One more thing—don't forget to spritz on some Crop Reviver® ball toner.
 This tiny bottle does huge things when it comes to calming skin and preventing rashes and irritation.
 Once you've applied this toner and refresher to your private parts, you're ready to step into the world!

-Manscaped has the tools you need to enjoy proper male grooming.
-Whether you decide to go balls-to-the-walls bald, or you'd prefer to just to trim a little top off your crop, we've got you covered.
-You can order The Perfect Package 2.0 online right away!
+MANSCAPED™ has the tools you need to enjoy proper male grooming.
+Whether you decide to go balls-to-the-walls bald, or you'd prefer to just trim a little top off your crop, we've got you covered.
+You can order all sorts of grooming goods (like the best balls trimmer) online right away!